 HOW MANY DAYS TO STAY / SAMPLE ITINERARY

 Selçuk is a small town.
 You should be able to do most everything in this guide in two days.
 If you want to make a return trip to Pamukkale, then make it three.
 Here’s a sample 2-day itinerary to help you plan your trip.

 The unit of currency in Turkey is the Turkish Lira (TL), though Euros and US Dollars are widely accepted as well.
 But just because you can pay for things with Euros or USD doesn’t mean that you should.
 Some things are better off paid in TL because they can turn out to be more expensive when converted to Euros or USD.
 Basically anything that was quoted in Euros or USD — like hotels and tours — I paid for with USD, and everything else — like meals, souvenirs, transportation, entrance fees, etc. — I paid for with TL.

 Assuming you’re staying two days and sharing a hotel room with one other person, then a budget of around 430-450TL for the entire 2-day trip should be enough.
 This takes into account your hotel room, entrance fees, transportation, meals, and pocket wifi rental.

-This is highly subjective.
-It depends on several factors like hotel preference and number of travel companions.
+This varies from person to person.
 We booked a room at Amazon Petite Palace for about 37 Euros a night.
 Expect to pay much less if you’re staying in a dorm room.

-Again, this is subjective, but based on our experience, I’d say around 100TL per person for the entire two days should be good.
+This is also subjective but based on our experience, I’d say around 100TL per person for the entire two days should be good.